 Easy soup recipes are high on my agenda; how to cook cauliflower is but the first step.

 Aside: You'd be astonished at the difference between OJ and real freshly squeezed orange juice.
 OJ is little better than a junk food, with a very high glycemic index.
-Orange juice facts ... you'll be astonished.
+Orange juice facts will astonished you.
 I'm certain it's the same for lemon juice.

 Normally I recommend using the pulp of the lemon too, as it contains so many of the nutrients, vitamins, minerals and fibre; but today just the juice.

 Never buy the processed juice; it's loaded with chemicals and tastes awful.
-Buying a couple lemons every week is the alternative to growing your own.
+Purchasing a couple lemons every week is the alternative to growing your own.

 You can either do it in a bowl, and whisk with a fork, or to get the bits of chili finely chopped, use a blender.

 Whizz it up.

 The capaicin, the anti inflammatory substance in chillies incidentally is most richly found in the placenta and seeds; don't dump them, but it will be hot if you add too much.

 If raw garlic repeats on you, gives you heartburn, or the family complains, very briefly drop the cloves on top of your cauliflower florets for the last minute of cooking.

 Do you see them balancing on top?

 Perhaps one raw and another cooked might be a good compromise.